karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin/personal/mydoc/pages/bmenu.md

 - badge_text: string, the text of the badge (the badge is displayed next to the menu item text)
 - badge_class: string, the css class to add to the badge

-- children: array, an array of menu items (recursion accepted)
+- children: array, an array of **menu id** => menu items (i.e. recursion)
 - _right: string|null, the right required to display this menu item.
 The menu item won't be displayed if the user doesn't have the indicated right

+We provide the **LightKitAdminBMenuRegistrationUtil** class to help with the registration of third-party plugin menus in our system.